 Red Green Blue Intensity (RGBI) is the technology used to generate a 16-color image on early digital-input computer monitors.
 16-colors are created by the addition of an intensity bit to the digital signals controlling the three primary colors, red, blue,...
 Read more »

+What is RS-170?
 RS-170 was the original black-and-white television signal standard defined by the EIA (Electronics Industries Association).
-The RS-170 video standard specifies the timing and signal characteristic of broadcast video in the United States, Japan, and several other markets.
-It specifies a...
+The RS-170 video standard specifies the timing and signal characteristic of broadcast video in the United States, Japan, and several other markets....
 Read more »

 - RS-170 RGB